Brianna Wu: 2018 congressional bid

-Wu decided immediately after the 2016 American presidential election to run for a Congressional seat in the greater Boston area, focusing in part on privacy rights and online harassment, but also on the wider Massachusetts economy.
+Wu decided immediately after the 2016 United States presidential election to run for a Congressional seat in the greater Boston area, focusing in part on privacy rights and online harassment, but also on the wider Massachusetts economy.
 She challenged Rep. Stephen F. Lynch of the 8th district, in an announcement she made on Twitter.
-Wu stated, in a radio interview, that Lynch did not sufficiently represent the Democrats, citing his positions on reproductive health care and LGBT rights; Lynch is a centrist on the former and supportive of the latter.
+Wu stated, in a radio interview, that Lynch did not sufficiently represent the Democrats, citing his positions on reproductive health care and LGBTQ rights; Lynch is a centrist on the former and supportive of the latter.
 Wu also came out in favor of unions and collective bargaining.
 Wu feels that Massachusetts proportionally contributes more to the federal government than it receives in return and wants to use it as leverage in negotiations.
 She hopes that the Boston Bay area can rival San Francisco Bay as a technology hub.
-Wu moved to the 8th District in order to challenge the incumbent Lynch.
+Wu moved to the 8th district in order to challenge the incumbent Lynch.

-Wu also cited opposition to then-President Donald Trump, what she perceived as failures by Congress on technology issues, and what she perceived as the failure of the Democratic Party to emotionally connect with its voters as reasons for shifting from game development to politics.
+Wu also cited opposition to then-president Donald Trump, what she perceived as failures by Congress on technology issues, and what she perceived as the failure of the Democratic Party to emotionally connect with its voters as reasons for shifting from game development to politics.

-Professor Thomas Whalen of Boston University commented that the South Boston 8th district is traditionally conservative and Lynch is native to the area and has strong ties to labor unions, but thought recent years of changing dynamics could help Wu.
-Meanwhile, David S. Bernstein, a long-time political reporter for Boston Magazine, did not think Wu has a chance of unseating Lynch.
+Professor Thomas Whalen of Boston University said that, while the labor union-connected Lynch was native to South Boston's traditionally conservative 8th district, recent years of changing demographics could help Wu.
+Meanwhile, David S. Bernstein, a long-time political reporter for Boston Magazine, did not think Wu had a chance of unseating Lynch.

 On Twitter in February 2017, Wu received media attention after she posted warnings about the militarization of space, along with voicing her concerns over giving private space tourism companies sole access to the Moon.
-She wrote, "Rocks dropped from (the Moon) have power of 100s of nuclear bombs".
+She wrote, "Rocks dropped from [the Moon] have power of 100s of nuclear bombs".
 She later deleted the tweets after receiving criticism.

-In late October 2017, Wu used the streaming service Twitch to raise awareness for her Congressional campaign.
+In late October 2017, Wu used the streaming service Twitch to raise awareness for her congressional campaign.
 This appears to be the first instance of anyone using Twitch in this manner.
-"One of the reasons Millennials feel disenfranchised is politicians don’t speak to them in ways that feel genuine," said Wu.
+"One of the reasons Millennials feel disenfranchised is politicians don't speak to them in ways that feel genuine," said Wu.
 "Twitch is one of the most important ways to engage younger people."
-When asked, neither Twitch, the DNC nor the Pew Research Center were aware of anyone having had done such previously.
+When asked, neither Twitch, the DNC, nor the Pew Research Center were aware of anyone having had done so.
 Wu was playing Wolfenstein II: The New Colossus during the stream.

 Wu lost to Lynch in the Democratic primary held on September 4, 2018, having received approximately 23% of the vote to Lynch's 71%.